Bioengineering solutions to global problems

 The team of interdisciplinary researchers are working towards better diagnosis, treatment and prevention of disease, through technologies such as new surgical imaging, visualisation and simulation techniques.

 Merging engineering, computing, mathematics, life sciences and medicine, the fundamental research delves into areas including tumour biology and human physiology, through to clinical and surgical applications.

-The Bioengineering cluster addresses a wide range of problems, primarily in the areas of human health.
+The Biomedical Engineering research cluster addresses a wide range of problems, primarily in the areas of human health.
 The group has a diverse range of skills and expertise, and mainly focuses on solving problems in the following areas:

 - cardiovascular disease

 - medical image analysis